ANRGUSC/swarmdag/pkg/cayley/cayley_without_core/README.md

 curl --data-binary '{"jsonrpc":"2.0","id":"","method":"broadcast_tx_commit","params": {"tx": "(REPLACE WITH BASE64 JSON STRING)"}}' -H 'content-type:application/json;' http://localhost:26657
 ```

+All queries will return all data semicolon-seperated encoded in **base64** as the value in response.
 Returns all the stored data as a JSON:
 ```
 curl -s 'localhost:26657/abci_query?data="returnAll"'
 ```
 Returns Transaction matching the Hash (also base64, exactly like in the JSON returned by the *returnAll* call)
 ```
-curl -s 'localhost:26657abci_query?path="search"&data="(hash to search for)"'
+curl -s 'localhost:26657abci_query?path="search"&data="(HASH TO SEARCH FOR)"'
 ```
 Return the hash of all transactions
 ```
 curl -s 'localhost:26657/abci_query?path="returnHash"'
 ```
-All queries will return all data semicolon-seperated encoded in **base64** as the value in response.

 Enabling incmoing transactions (enabled by default on start):